Set Current Location

 One of the most happening districts in town, West 7th Fort Worth, is the hub of lively entertainment programs, quaint cafes, art museums and fitness centers.
 However, unknown to many, the district is also home to some great shopping destinations.
 Specialty food, travel and sports gear as well as apparel and accessories for both men and women can be bought from one of the many shops dotting the district.
 Farmer’s markets also take place regularly.
 The area also houses the West 7th shopping mall, which is a haven for those wanting to indulge in some retail therapy.
 Whatever your shopping goals, West 7th Fort Worth is where you should be headed for some great buys.

-Founded in 1975 in the small panhandle town of Hereford, National Cowgirl Museum and Hall of Fame offers a distinct perspective on the role of women in the West.
-Beginning in the settling days and progressing through to modern times, this collection is the only one in the world dedicated to the lives of these exemplary women.
-More than 140 women are currently honored, while new honorees are added each year.
-Most notable are artist Georgia O'Keefe, singer Patsy Cline, actress Dale Evans Rogers, hatmaker Sheila Graves Kirkpatrick and barrel racer Martha Josey.
-The museum relocated to Fort Worth in the early 1990s in order to reach more people.
+Founded in 1975 in the small panhandle town of Hereford, National Cowgirl Museum and Hall of Fame was later moved to Fort Worth.
+It offers a distinct perspective on the role of women in the West.
+Beginning in the settling days and progressing through the modern times, this collection is solely dedicated to the lives of these exemplary women.
+More than 100 women are currently honored, while new honorees are added each year.
+Most notable are artist Georgia O'Keefe, singer Patsy Cline, actress Dale Evans Rogers, hatmaker Sheila Kirkpatrick, and barrel racer Martha Josey.

 Preserving the history of the Fort Worth Stockyards, this museum is a result of efforts made by the North Fort Worth Historical Society.
 The museum is housed in the Livestock Exchange Building.
 The antique display cases were restored to hold artifacts relating to the history of the Stockyards, as well as the meat packing industry and the railroads.
 Another exhibit focuses on Quanah Parker, the last Comanche Indian war chief.
 Children will love the exhibit of the lightbulb that has been burning since 1908.
 Admission is free.